-While I do value the beauty of a posed baby, and certainly pay attention to the details, I have found that it is just as important to photograph the home environment of the child.
+While I do value the beauty of a posed baby, and I certainly direct and pose where I can and need to, I have found that it is just as important to photograph the home environment of the child.
+Mothers and fathers are allot more comfortable in their homes, where they can still move around and do what they need to.
+This is especially true if there are siblings and extended family.
 You are after all creating his or her memories.
 Memories are about home, life, love and laughter.
 Having a mother sitting on her bed nursing her newborn baby is just as important as a posed baby.
 In saying all this, my style of newborn photography isn’t quite as simplistic as that.
 Here’s a little peak into our style of capturing these sweet new people.

 Being a mother myself, and even though our babies aren’t babies anymore, I remember very vividly those first few weeks of their lives… you’re exhausted, you’re overwhelmed , and it can be a real challenge lugging your new baby and everything they need out of the house.
 I believe that newborn sessions are easiest and come with the least amount of stress when they take place in your own home.
 Trust me when I say, I’ve photographed new babies in homes of all types… from tiny apartments in Sydney, to showcase worthy nurseries on the waterfront of Mooloolaba, it doesn’t matter where you live or how perfectly decorated your space is.
 When I arrive, I help you to determine spots with the best natural light and/or backdrops.
 I want to showcase the labor of love that is your baby’s room?
 Just moved in and only have a corner of a barely furnished room to work with?
 No problem.
 I’ve got this!